Writing Courses

 Introduction to Literature

 Philosopher Plato had little patience with what some ancients and not-so-ancients have called “the lies of the poets.”
 Why study such “lies,” literary texts, in an academic environment?
 Let’s find out.
 We will explore fiction, drama, and poetry, with a particular interest in what these genres are made of and how they work.
-We will mostly read American authors (e.g. Nathaniel Hawthorne, Herman Melville, Emily Dickinson, Julie Otsuka, and Toni Morrison), but one emphatically transnational novelist, Michael Ondaatje, is also included.
+We will mostly read American authors (e.g. Nathaniel Hawthorne, Herman Melville, Emily Dickinson, Julie Otsuka, and Toni Morrison), but two contemporary transnational novelists—Michael Ondaatje and Kazuo Ishiguro—are also included.
 Students completing this course should be able to read with engagement and discernment, discuss literature critically, and write analytically and with an awareness of scholarly conversations.

 Introduction to Literature